Crab sticks stuffed with cod liver. Awesome cod baked with crab sticks Fish with crab sticks in the oven

 Ingredients for nine servings

 1. Cut the fish into portions and fry in vegetable oil and transfer to a baking dish.
-Chop tomatoes and crab sticks at random, mix them with chopped garlic and mayonnaise.
+Roughly chop the tomatoes and crab sticks, mix them with chopped garlic and mayonnaise.

-2. Cover the fish with the resulting mixture, and sprinkle with grated cheese on top.
-We bake the dish in the oven until golden brown.
+2. Cover the fish with the resulting mixture and sprinkle grated cheese on top.
+Bake the dish in the oven until golden brown.

 We present to your attention a recipe for a very tasty dish that will conquer everyone.

-Such a fish turns out to be very tender, fragrant and mega appetizing.
-She is entwined with enormous pleasure.
-With dignity, such a yummy can be served at the festive table.
-Having cooked this dish once, you will definitely make it your favorite.
-And it's not at all difficult to do.
+This fish turns out to be very tender, aromatic and mega appetizing.
+She indulges herself with enormous pleasure.
+Such a delicious dish can be served with dignity at the holiday table.
+Once you prepare this dish, you will definitely make it your favorite.
+And it’s not at all difficult to do.
 Save the recipe, cook and enjoy.

 • 1 cod